EvReN-jr/a-analytic-solve-of-the-number-problem/README.md

 # a-analytic-solve-of-the-number-problem
-This repo give a different perspective
+This repo give a different perspective.